pencil-code/pencil-code/doc/paper/paper.md

 # High-level functionality

-Coagulation and condensation in turbulence [@2017JAMES...9.1116L], radiative transfer [@2006A&A...448..731H,@2020GApFD.114..162B], chiral magnetic effect in relativistic plasmas [@2018ApJ...858..124S], primordial gravitational waves [@2020GApFD.114..130R], combustion and detonation [@2011JCoPh.230....1B,@Zhang_etal_2020comb,@2020GApFD.114...58Q], test-field method for turbulent MHD transport coefficients [@2010PhST..142a4028B], spherical shell convection [@2020GApFD.114....8K].
+An idea about the range of available modules can be obtained by inspecting the examples under pencil-code/samples/, which include cartesian-convection-kramers, CollidingParticles, conv-slab, corona, coronae_heatflux_boris, cosmicray, cylindrical-globaldisk-dzone, debris-photoelectric-fluid, dust_turb_globaldisk, GravitationalWaves, helical-MHDturb, implicit_resistivity, incompress_conv_peri, interlocked-fluxrings, interstellar, kin-dynamo, mdwarf, ParticlesCaustics, ParticlesLyapunov, ParticlesTetrad, potential_field, sedimentation, sink-particles, solar-atmosphere-magnetic, spherical-convection-kramers, star-in-a-box_MHS, supernova-driven-turbulence, superparticle-condensation-coagulation, testfield_nonlin_z, testfield_xz, 1d-tests/ambipolar_diffusion, 1d-tests/H2_flamespeed, 1d-tests/reversed_field_pinch, 2d-tests/battery_term, 2d-tests/boussinesq_convection, 2d-tests/chiral_dynamo, 2d-tests/cylinder_deposition_ogrid, 2d-tests/dynamical_alpha, 2d-tests/field-loop-fargo,
+2d-tests/Kelvin-Helmholtz, 2d-tests/resolved_char,
+2d-tests/selfgravdisk-deadzone-dust, 2d-tests/shallow-water.

+Below a list of application that are described in dedicated papers:

-* Coagulation and condensation in turbulence [@2017JAMES...9.1116L]
+* Coagulation and condensation in turbulence [@2017JAMES.9.1116L]
-* Radiative transfer [@2006A&A...448..731H,@2020GApFD.114..162B]
+* Radiative transfer [@2006A&A.448.731H,@2020GApFD.114.162B]
-* Chiral magnetic effect in relativistic plasmas [@2018ApJ...858..124S]
+* Chiral magnetic effect in relativistic plasmas [@2018ApJ.858.124S]
-* Primordial gravitational waves [@2020GApFD.114..130R]
+* Primordial gravitational waves [@2020GApFD.114.130R]
-* Combustion and detonation [@2011JCoPh.230....1B,@Zhang_etal_2020comb,@2020GApFD.114...58Q]
+* Combustion and detonation [@2011JCoPh.230.1B,@Zhang_etal_2020comb,@2020GApFD.114.58Q]
-* Test-field method for turbulent MHD transport coefficients [@2010PhST..142a4028B]
+* Test-field method for turbulent MHD transport coefficients [@2010PhST.142a4028B]
-* Spherical shell convection [@2020GApFD.114....8K]
+* Spherical shell convection [@2020GApFD.114.8K]

 # Statement of need and purpose of software

-The code provides an easily adaptable tool for solving both well established equations and new ones, such as the test-field equations.
+The code provides an easily adaptable tool for solving both standard equations and others, such as the test-field equations.
 Significant amounts of runtime diagnostics is available.
-Users have access to the latest development version and can join the circle of developers.
+Users have access to the latest development version and can ask to join the circle of developers.
-Every revision on GitHub is verified on 12 tests on travis-ci.com.
+Every revision on GitHub is verified on 9 tests on travis-ci.com.
 The current version is also automatically being tested on 59 hourly tests and on 79 daily tests.
 Continuous progress on the code is driven by the research of the individual developers.
-Among the currently 86 developers with check-in permission, there are currently 16 owners who can give others check-in permission.
+Among the currently 83 developers with check-in permission, there are currently 16 owners who can give others check-in permission.
 Of the developers, 34 have done more than 34 comments.
 Further developments and interactions between developers and users is